StereoRocker/disksrv/docs/client.md

 ## Requirements

-* A .Net 4.0 compatible environment, capable of running winforms
+* A .Net 4.0 environment, capable of running WinForms based programs.
+This should include recent installations of Mono.
 * A TCP/IP network
 * Network access to the disksrv host.